-After being accepted, the student must pay the first semester tuition fees before an I-20 will be sent.
+After being accepted, the student must pay a 500USD deposit for tuition as well as a 125USD deposit if the student in living on campus.
+These deposits needs to be paid before an I-20 will be sent.
 Any exceptions need to be approved by the Director of Admissions or their designee.